Michel de Certeau: Career

-Major Works
+Major works

 The Practice of Everyday Life

 De Certeau's most well-known and influential work in the United States has been The Practice of Everyday Life, cited in fields such as rhetoric, performance studies, and law.
 In The Practice of Everyday Life, de Certeau combined his disparate scholarly interests to develop a theory of the productive and consumptive activity inherent in everyday life.
+The book was the product of a long term research project running from 1974 to 1978.

-According to de Certeau, everyday life is distinctive from other practices of daily existence because it is repetitive and unconscious.
+According to de Certeau, everyday life is distinctive from other practices of daily existence because it is repetitive and unselfconscious.
 De Certeau’s study of everyday life is neither the study of “popular culture”, nor is it necessarily the study of everyday resistances to regimes of power.
-Instead, he attempts to outline the way individuals unconsciously navigate everything from city streets to literary texts.
+Instead, he attempts to outline the way individuals unselfconsciously navigate everything from city streets to literary texts to futurology.
 The Practice of Everyday Life distinguishes strategy and tactics.
 De Certeau links "strategies" with institutions and structures of power who are the "producers", while individuals are "consumers" or "poachers," acting in accordance with, or against, environments defined by strategies by using "tactics".
-In the chapter "Walking in the City", de Certeau asserts that "the city" is generated by the strategies of governments, corporations, and other institutional bodies who produce things like maps that describe the city as a unified whole.
-De Certeau uses the vantage from the World Trade Center in New York to illustrate the idea of a synoptic, unified view.
-By contrast, the walker at street level moves in ways that are tactical and never fully determined by the plans of organizing bodies, taking shortcuts in spite of the strategic grid of the streets.
-De Certeau's argument is that everyday life works by a process of poaching on the territory of others, using the rules and products that already exist in culture in a way that is influenced, but never wholly determined, by those rules and products.
+These particular themes of the book became especially influential in English-language reception of de Certeau, most notably through their influence on media scholars John Fiske and Henry Jenkins.